Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Introduction

-The extension to a true many-body physics, incorporating quantum correlations beyond mean-field, requires, however, vast computational resources when both the number of particles and the interaction between those particles increases.
+The extension to a true many-body physics, that is, incorporating quantum correlations beyond mean-field essentially to any order, requires, however, vast computational resources when both the number of particles and the interactions increase.
 Therefore, a simplification of the problem by {\em truncating} the field operator expansion to a finite number of modes (or, as an equivalent term, single-particle orbitals) has been commonly utilized to obtain results relevant to the prediction of experiments in trapped bosonic quantum gases.
 The most extreme truncation, the semiclassical form of mean-field theory, retaining just one orbital, gives the well-known Gross-Pitaevski\v\i\/ equation.
 Without the aid of contemporary computers, it seemed to be inevitable until most recently, particularly in out-of-equilibrium situations far away from the ground state, to reduce the complexity of the problem at hand as much as possible, and hence to use the Gross-Pitaevski\v\i\/ equation approach.
 With the increased interest in many-body physics, however, there arose the necessity to go beyond the all-too-simplified mean field approach of the Gross-Pitaevski\v\i\/ equation.
-The accuracy of predictions on many-body correlations and the corresponding response functions will obviously increase with a less severe degree of truncation, though the solutions will not be exact still.
+The accuracy of predictions on many-body correlations and the corresponding response functions will increase with a less severe degree of truncation.